At this point in time, is there anything missing in the AR-15 world?

 Honey Badger is an apt description for this mean little critter.

-It also comes in an SBR configuration with a stock — but that stock, of course, pushes it into NFA territory.
+It is available in pistol configuration and as an SBR configuration with a stock — but that stock pushes it into NFA territory.

 You have to go high-end when you go nice and short.